 - Extreme preoccupation or fears that seem bizarre

 Recovering from psychosis is possible and treatment can make a big difference.
-If you are a young person and you think you might be showing the early signs of psychosis, visit Partners for Strong Minds and learn more about specialized supports that can help.
+If you are a young person and you think you might be showing the early signs of psychosis, visit One Mind and learn more about specialized supports that can help.

 Psychosis (Schizophrenia) in Children and Youth